RenderBender: A Survey on Adversarial Attacks Using Differentiable Rendering: Attacker Goals

 \section{Attacker Goals}

-\arrayrulecolor{black} To better understand how differentiable rendering is used in adversarial attacks, we describe an attacker using the threat model concept to delineate their goals, capabilities, and knowledge in the context of the attack they wish to carry out \cite{li_survey_2023}.
-Using an attacker-task guided perspective, we connect the attacker goals to required tasks and sub-tasks (Sec. \ref{sec:tasks-analysis}) that are used in differentiable rendering attacks.
+To better understand how differentiable rendering is used in adversarial attacks, we describe an attacker using the threat model concept to delineate their goals, capabilities, and knowledge in the context of the attack they wish to carry out \cite{li_survey_2024}.
+Using an attacker-task guided perspective, we connect the attacker goals to required tasks and sub-tasks (Sec. \ref{sec:identify-attackable-comps}) that are used in differentiable rendering attacks.
+Attacker goals encompass any threat affecting the integrity of a DNN's intended task \cite{papernot_towards_2016,li_survey_2024,wiyatno_adversarial_2019}.
+In this survey, we identify five attacker goals that are used in attacks on deep learning models using \diffr: \begin{enumerate}[itemindent=*, itemsep=0pt, leftmargin=0pt, label=\textbf{2.\arabic*.}, ref=\textbf{2.\arabic*}] \item \textbf{Misclassification} - the model predicts an incorrect class (untargeted) or a specified incorrect class (targeted) \cite{papernot_limitations_2016}. \item \textbf{Misdetection} - manifested as various errors: nothing is detected (evasion), improper bounding box localization, duplicate detections, or detecting background as an object, or combinations thereof \cite{bolya_tide_2020}. \item \textbf{Reduce Confidence} - the target class is not predicted with high confidence \cite{papernot_limitations_2016}. \item \textbf{Misestimate Motion} - the model misestimates the motion of objects in the scene caused by adversarial movements or objects \cite{schmalfuss_distracting_2023}. \item \textbf{Misestimate Depth} - the model misestimates depth, affecting the model's ability to perceive distances. \cite{zheng_physical_2024}. \end{enumerate} In Table \ref{tab:attacker-goals-tasks-overview}, we categorized our 28 survey papers as S=Survey (3), M=Metrics (1), or A=Attack (24).
+Of our 24 Attack papers, we found that 18 works chose goals of inducing misclassifications, 17 induced misdetections, and 10 induced reduction in model confidence while only 1 work each pursued attack goals of misestimation of motion or depth.